 1.15.
 Do PDHs received at NASCC: The Steel Conference qualify for New York state continuing education requirements?

 AISC is approved by New York State as a provider of continuing education programs.
 New York does not pre-approve individual courses.
 While AISC considers its courses to contribute to the enhancement of the professional practice of engineers, individuals must determine for themselves whether or not they consider a course to satisfy the requirements of the New York State Board for Professional Engineering and Land Surveying.

 Yes, you can find everything you need to know about NASCC: The Steel Conference in the mobile app.
-The app for this year's show will be available in early January 2017.
+App will be available in 2020!

 2. Convention Center Information

 221 South 4th Street